ShaoyangYe/Lunchat/README.md

 # Lunchat
 ----
-This is an app that let people make more freinds and make society more connected just by having lunch together.
+This is an app that let people make more freinds and make social connection by having lunch together.

 ### Instruction
 ----
 Firebase is all set-up, and it's currently running.

-Down load the project, use cocoapods to install all pod files then open with Lunchat.xcworkspace.
+Download the project, use cocoapods to install all pod files then open with Lunchat.xcworkspace.

 Just use the simulartor to run and enjoy!
 (Main features are specified below)